 Yes, a meticulous project plan provides all the context you need for key stakeholders with very specific questions, but not every project member wants to go through pages and pages of documentation.
 For example, your CEO doesn’t need to sift through every technical and non-technical requirement you need for your project.
 They want a summary of when they can expect deliverables.

 More often than not, stakeholders just need a quick check-in on when a deliverable is due or what the status of X task is.
-A project roadmap speeds up this process by providing a streamlined and focused version of the project plan.
-A project roadmap is what you want to present in your recurring project syncs so you can quickly get everyone aligned on timelines and milestones, without getting caught up on details.
+A roadmap speeds up this process by providing a streamlined and focused version of the project plan.
+A roadmap is what you want to present in your recurring project syncs so you can quickly get everyone aligned on timelines and milestones, without getting caught up on details.
 (And for team members who do need more details, the project plan is readily available for reference.)

 How should a project roadmap look?